MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/schema.md

 ---
 # Schema

-This section contains references to control commands that are helpful exploring, creating and altering tables.
+This section contains references to control commands that are in helpful for exploring, creating and altering tables.